 RELAXING: A proper country sitting room, complete with large wood burning stove, a generous supply of logs (with more wood available to either gather yourselves, or purchase for a modest price), deep leather armchairs and chaise, TV, Blu-Ray player and wi-fi.

 COOKING & DINING: Great retro chairs and vintage style kitchen / diner.
 Wonderfully atmospheric for romantic meals and also fab for French style breakfasts...think delicious crusty bread from Talgarth Mill and decent coffee from the Deli in Hay.
-Hand-made rustic kitchen, electric hob and oven, washer/dryer, fridge, toaster, cafetierre, Nespresso, a large larder cupboard with lots of storage.
+Hand-made rustic kitchen, electric hob and oven, washing machine, fridge, toaster, cafetierre, Nespresso, a large larder cupboard with lots of storage.

 BATHING: Downstairs bathroom with roll top bath and low over head shower, basin and loo.
 We were very impressed by the organic linen towels from Baileys Home and Garden...somewhere else worth a trip to, should you be out exploring near Ross on Wye.